Getting Started

 Running the sample

-Running the sample will launch the Azure Functions runtime window.
+Running the sample launches the Azure Functions runtime.

 1. Open a browser and navigate to http://localhost:7071/api/HttpSender.
-The port number might be different and will be indicated when the function project is started.
+The port number might be different and will be indicated when the function project starts.

 Code walk-through